Can you provide a brief description of what takes place at The Midwest Clinic?

 I am the parent of a student who is performing at the conference.
 Do I need to register to attend my child’s concert?

-No. You need to tell the director of your child’s ensemble that you will be attending, so that he or she can request a participant ribbon for you.
-The director will be responsible for giving you this ribbon in Chicago.
-In addition, you will need to receive a badge from the director, identifying you as a member of this group.
-The participant ribbon and identification badge are required for you to attend any event at the conference, including your child’s concert.
+No. You need to tell the director of your child’s ensemble that you will be attending, so that he or she can request a participant badge for you.
+The director will be responsible for giving you this badge in Chicago.
+The participant identification badge is required for you to attend any event at the conference, including your child’s concert.

 I am an industry member who is not exhibiting.
 Can I still attend the Midwest?